 Will you work with me if I use bottles or supplementary formula?

 Absolutely!
 When breastfeeding is going well (latch comfortable, baby gaining weight), it is not necessary to use bottles unless desired.
 However, for a baby struggling at the breast (or for when a mother in pain, or for other reasons), providing supplementary milk or formula can be important or even essential.
 Depending on the situation, there are many reasons babies need, or parents would like to use, formula or pumped milk from bottles.
 In the process of working toward your breastfeeding goals, temporary or more sustained use of supplementary feedings can be explored for you and your baby.
 This can be through bottles feeding, but other options are available as well.
 In fact, for babies that are drinking from bottles, part of the assessment during a lactation visit is to evaluate how they "latch" to, and drink from, a bottle.
 It is not uncommon for a baby that is having difficulty with breastfeeding to also show signs of difficulty with bottle feeding.

 Will one visit solve all of my concerns?

 It depends on what issues brought you to the visit.
 Some breastfeeding problems have quick solutions, and others require a more complex long-term solution.
 For some families, a home visit with follow up emails/phone calls is sufficient.
 For others, follow up visits are preferable, or even necessary in the days and weeks following the first visit.

 Very often parents have new concerns that require support as they go through different stages of the breastfeeding journey.
 For those questions and concerns, we would schedule a follow up visit.

-Where can I find resources for breastfeeding support in the first few weeks?
+Where can I find More resources for breastfeeding support?